spucme/spucme/README.md

 I am glad to welcome you here

 > [!IMPORTANT]
-> We're a small team, and to prioritize, we rely on upvotes :+1:.
-We use the Top Issues dashboard for tracking community demand (see [#1935](https://github.com/anuraghazra/github-readme-stats/issues/1935)).
-Do not hesitate to upvote the issues and pull requests you are interested in.
-We will work on the most upvoted first.
+>  I work alone or with a small team, please add 👍 to my profile